-It’s a new year and a new decade, and many of us are thinking about how best to live in a more environmentally friendly way.
+Many of us are thinking about how best to live in a more environmentally friendly way.
 One key consideration you might have is how to reduce your consumption and ultimately the waste you produce.

-But it’s January, and money is tight!
+But money is tight!
 People often think choosing to live in a more environmentally friendly way is more expensive.
 It's certainly true that eco alternatives often cost more than the standard option.
 It's hard to resist the fantastic prices that supermarkets and shops do on shampoos, shower gels and 'buy one get one free' deals, especially when money is tight.
 Environmentally-friendly products can't often compete on price alone, because they look to ensure they are sourced from more environmentally sound materials, with reduced air miles, fair wages for workers and packaged in more expensive but environmentally preferable packaging.

 Save money and be more sustainable

 But living in a more environmentally friendly can also save you money and precious time!
 How?